Our new baby is doing very well.

 The main take away is that if your visa application doesn't fit perfectly into how they want it, then you will face delays and possible rejection.

-You do need to provide evidence that you're receiving more than $425 income each month.
-But, printouts from your internet banking suffice and they don't need to be apostilled, translated, or notarized (phew).
+You do need to provide evidence that you're receiving more than $460 in income each month.
+But, printouts from your Internet banking suffice and they don't need to be apostilled, translated, or notarized (phew).

 We've previously covered the requirements and process if you need more details on how to obtain a Professional Visa.